-21. Contingencies
+22. Contingencies

-The Church is named as a defendant in lawsuits related to its activities.
+The United Church is named as a defendant in lawsuits related to its activities.
 These claims are at various stages and therefore it is not possible to determine the merits of these claims or to estimate the possible financial liability, if any, to The United Church.
 Management believes these claims should not have a material adverse effect on the financial position of The United Church and, accordingly, no provision for loss in these non-consolidated financial statements has been recorded.

-22. Wage subsidy grants
+23. Wage subsidy grants

-The Church applied for and received wage subsidy grants from the federal government of Canada totaling \$5,902 from the Canada Emergency Wage Subsidy program launched in March, 2020 as part of the government's response to the COVID-19 virus.
-This revenue is included in the line caption grants in the statement of operations.
+The Church applied for and received wage subsidy grants from the federal government of Canada totaling \$2,290 (2021 - \$5,902) from the Canada Emergency Wage Subsidy program launched in March, 2020 as part of the government's response to the COVID-19 virus, of which \$353 has been recorded as a receivable at December 31, 2021 (2020 - \$nil).
+This revenue is included in the line caption grants in the non-consolidated statement of operations.

-23. Impact of the COVID-19 pandemic
+24. Impact of the COVID-19 pandemic

-The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", continues to require governments worldwide to enforce emergency measures to combat the spread of the virus.
+The outbreak of new virulent strains of coronavirus continues to require governments worldwide to enforce some emergency measures to combat the spread of this new virus.
 These measures have caused material disruption to businesses globally resulting in an economic slowdown.
-The duration and impact of the COVID-19 outbreak is unknown at this time.
+The duration and impact of this new strain of the coronavirus outbreak is unknown at this time.
 As a result, of the uncertainty, The United Church may be negatively impacted by the timing and/or amount of future revenue receipts, the market value of its investments and recovery of capital loans.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of The United Church in future periods.